mttwchtr/Backend-Development-Notes/README.md

 > Node.js uses the concept of a module as a fundamental means to structure the code of a program. .
 It is the building block for creating applications and reusable libraries called packages (a package is also frequently referred to as a module since, usually, it has one single module as an entry point).  - s1

 > The essential concept to remember is that everything inside a module is private unless it's assigned to the module.exports variable.
 The content of this variable is then cached and returned when the module is loaded using require(). - s1

+### JavaScript > Node > Gotchas

+>  Throwing inside an asynchronous callback will cause the exception to jump up to the event loop and never be propagated to the next callback.
+In Node.js, this is an unrecoverable state and the application will simply shut down printing the error to the stderr interface. - s1

+### Javascript > Node > Concepts

 **Asynchronous vs. Synchronous**